chw77/EasyDialChecker/README.md

       `{
       "status": null
       }`
-- Validation logic is configurable and can update using application.properties file.
+- Validation logic is configurable and can be updated using the application.properties file.

 ## Setup